How much is your car worth?

 Toyota pays for scheduled maintenance on the Highlander for 2 years and 25000 miles.
 Toyota will pay for oil changes, lubrication and any other required maintenance.
 Land Rover only pays for the first scheduled maintenance visit on the Discovery.

-There are over 7 times as many Toyota dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the Highlander’s warranty.
+There are almost 7 times as many Toyota dealers as there are Land Rover dealers, which makes it much easier should you ever need service under the Highlander’s warranty.

 J.D.
 Power and Associates’ 2019 Initial Quality Study of new car owners surveyed provide the statistics that show that Toyota vehicles are better in initial quality than Land Rover vehicles.
 J.D.
 Power ranks Toyota 8th in initial quality, above the industry average.
 With 40 more problems per 100 vehicles, Land Rover is ranked 32nd, below the industry average.